 Under the guidance of the Nuclear Science Committee (NSC), the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS) studies the reactor physics, fuel performance, and radiation transport and shielding in present and future nuclear power systems.
 The working party also studies the uncertainties associated with the modelling of these phenomena, particularly the modelling of reactor transient events.
-Its structure of expert groups, technical review groups, and benchmark groups are shown in the graph below.

 The WPRS's objective is to provide member countries with up-to-date information to preserve knowledge on and develop consensus in the following areas: